 This grant provides funding to meet school boards' costs for language instruction.
-It is made up of five allocations, and is projected to total \$664.6 million in the 2015-16 school year:
+It is made up of five allocations, and is projected to total \$795.1 million in the 2018-19 school year:

-Allocation 2015-16 Amount English as a Second Language/English Literacy Development (ESL/ELD) \$222.8 million French as a Second Language (FSL) \$249.9 million French as a First Language (FFL) \$76.5 million Programme d'appui aux nouveaux arrivants (PANA) \$6.0 million Actualisation linguistique en français (ALF) \$109.3 million Total \$664.6 million
+Allocation 2018-19 Amount English as a second language/English literacy development (ESL/ELD) \$304.0 million French as a second language (FSL) \$275.7 million French as a first language (FFL) \$85.8 million Programme d'appui aux nouveaux arrivants (PANA) \$7.9 million Actualisation linguistique en français (ALF) \$121.7 million Total \$795.1 million

-- English as a Second Language/English Literacy Development funding is provided to English-language school boards to support students who need extra help developing proficiency in English.
-It consists of a Recent Immigrant component and a Pupils in Canada component.
+- English as a second language/English literacy development funding is provided to English-language school boards to support students who need extra help developing proficiency in English.
+It consists of a recent immigrant component and a diversity in English-language learners component (formally the pupils in Canada component).
 The former supports students who are eligible based on their country of birth and who have been in Canada four years or less.
 The latter reflects an estimate of the number of children in a board whose language spoken most often at home is neither English nor French. - French as a Second Language funding, available only to English-language boards, supports the costs of French instruction.
 It provides a per-pupil amount for each student.
 At the elementary level the amount varies depending on whether the pupil is taking core French, extended French, or is in a French immersion program.
 At the secondary level, the amount reflects both the student's grade level and whether the course covers French as a subject or another subject taught in French. - French as a First Language funding is available only to French-language boards, and recognizes the higher costs of instructional materials and support to provide French-language programs.
-It is made up of per-pupil amounts for boards' elementary and secondary enrolments, and a fixed amount for each new elementary school in a French-language board in the current school year. - The programme d'appui aux nouveaux arrivants supports students from eligible countries who are newly arrived in Canada and do not have a Charter right to education in French, but have been admitted to French-language school boards and require extra help developing proficiency in French.
+It is made up of per-pupil amounts for boards' elementary and secondary enrolment, and a fixed amount for each new elementary school in a French-language board in the current school year. - The programme d'appui aux nouveaux arrivants supports students from eligible countries who are newly arrived in Canada and do not have a Charter right to education in French, but have been admitted to French-language school boards and require extra help developing proficiency in French.

-Actualisation linguistique en français supports students in Frenchlanguage boards who have a right to education in French because it is the language of one or both of their parents, but need extra help developing proficiency in French.
-It is calculated using a per-pupil amount that varies with a board's "assimilation factor."
-The assimilation factor reflects the share of the population with at least one parent having French as their first official language spoken.
+• Actualisation linguistique en français supports students in Frenchlanguage boards who have a right to education in French because it is the language of one or both of their parents, but need extra help developing proficiency in French.
+It is calculated using a per-pupil amount that varies using a factor based on census data, that measures a board's cultural environment.
+The factor reflects the share of school-age youth with at least one parent having French as their first official language spoken.